 WhatsApp is not the most downloaded messaging app, however, it is the busiest.
 As shown in the stats above, it boasts uncontested 1.6 billion monthly users (as of April 2019) and takes leadership in 133 countries worldwide.

 Having opened to businesses only in January 2018, WhatsApp still has much to do to catch up to features of Facebook Messenger.
 However, it does offer interesting opportunities.

 Small businesses are now able to set up an official verified profile on WhatsApp Business app and use it as a way to deliver customer service, notifications, and updates to their customer base.
 The functions are limited to live chat or pre-set quick responses to common queries.

-Medium and large businesses can apply for WhatsApp API which allows them to expand WhatsApp marketing features.
+Medium and large businesses can apply for WhatsApp API which allows them to expand WhatsApp marketing features such as the ability to create WhatsApp bots.
 Once WhatsApp vets your brand to use the API, you can integrate the messaging app with your existing CRM and other tools as well as build a customized WhatsApp chatbot for lead gen or customer service.

 Regardless of reach or the features available, both messaging apps share the same premise.
 That is, users have to opt-in one way or another for your brand to be able to contact them.

 This simple rule not only shields people from receiving heaps of unwanted messages but also ensures the consumers on your list are indeed quality leads interested in what you have to say or offer.

 Lead Gen & Marketing Strategies for Messaging Apps